 Professional Business Headshot Photography

-We now live in a time where on-line profile images are becoming essential to showcase us to the online world.
+We now live in a time where online profile images are becoming essential to showcase us to the online world.
 So much of our business interaction is conducted through online chatting, communicating via Skype, and an assortment of social networking hosts.
-Social media is also the way we search for jobs and broaden our business connections via systems like LinkedIn.
+Social media is also how we search for jobs and broaden our business connections via systems like LinkedIn.
 A great profile image goes a long way in connecting us to our clients.
-Online profile pictures should have a professional quality to them; show us off without looking like too much fuss has been put into them, in other words natural.
-They should be warm, friendly, and instantly engaging, what I term as conversational, but mostly they should represent who we are.
+Online profile pictures should be professional; show us off without looking like too much fuss has been made, in other words, natural.
+They should be warm, friendly, and instantly engaging, what I term conversational, but primarily they should represent who we are.

 My approach is simple and begins with an interview.
-We just sit and chat for a bit to try to assess and figure out how to best approach your needs and your ultimate use of the headshot.
-I rarely like to shoot someone cold, without getting to know them first.
-Not all headshots are the same as not all people are alike.
+We sit and chat to assess and determine how best to approach your needs and ultimate headshot use.
+I rarely like to shoot someone cold without getting to know them first.
+Not all headshots are the same, as not all people are alike.
 Subtle changes are made to light and position to match each individual.
-This conversation insures we get to the core of who you are and come up with the best image possible.
+This conversation ensures we reach the core of who you are and develop the best image possible.
 We then shoot the headshot.
-Afterwards, I prefer to have a day or so to go through the images and clean out the best of the best to create a series of proofs.
-We can then proof or view them several ways: come back to the studio where we can make an assessment together of which ones work best or I can email you, DropBox, or Smash (file sharing upload) you copies to preview.
-Once you make a final selection I will clean it up and make it into your final headshots.
+Afterward, I prefer a day to go through the photos and clean out the best of the best to create a series of proofs.
+We can then proof or view them several ways: come back to the studio where we can make an assessment together of which ones work best, or I can email you, DropBox, or Smash (file sharing upload) your copies to preview.
+Once you make a final selection, I will clean it up and make it into your final headshots.
 I will then provide you with two digital copies, one that is optimized and ready to use for the web and the other a high-resolution copy for print.

 Styles of Business Headshots

-Traditional headshots are going by the way–side, as the modern headshots are more intimate, personable, with a stronger connection targeted to the intended viewer.
+Traditional headshots are going by the wayside, as modern headshots are more intimate and personable, with a stronger connection targeted to the intended viewer.

 Environmental Headshots

 On location and in the work environment, capturing the subject in their natural workspace.
-The feeling is your clients have just popped into your office and get you working.
-You glance up and immediately engage them.
-Typically like to work with the natural light of the space, that may be enhances with a light strobe to fill in shadows and create a warm catch light in your eyes.
+The feeling is your clients have just popped into your office and gotten you working, and you glance up and immediately engage them.
+Typically like to work with the space's natural light, which may be enhanced with a light strobe to fill in shadows and create a warm catch light in your eyes.

 Studio Headshots

 Shot in my studio, typically with a soft focus backdrop and lit specifically to bring out and enhance your personality.
-The space and lighting is highly controlled for maximum effect.
+The space and lighting are highly controlled for maximum effect.

 Traditional Business Headshots

-We can still create the traditional headshots, with the more angular and sculptural lighting and mottled backdrops.
-If you have a company in which a standard formula has been set and you just want to match the existing style, I can take a look at what you have and generally recreate it
+We can still create traditional headshots with more angular and sculptural lighting and mottled backdrops.
+If you have a company in which a standard formula has been set, and you want to match the existing style, I can take a look at what you have and generally recreate it.

 White Knockout Headshots